hazelcgordon/digitalimprints_experiment/processed_data/codebook.md

 Response options: Response options: Strongly disagree (1) – Strongly agree (7)

-Politicians often put the country above their own interests Most politicians are honest and truthful
-In general, politicians are open about their decisions I monitor the behaviour of politicians closely
-I check whether politicians have met their electoral promises I double-check what politicians say in case of misleading information
+_general_confidence_1_ - Politicians often put the country above their own interests _general_confidence_2_ - Most politicians are honest and truthful _general_confidence_3_ - In general, politicians are open about their decisions _general_confidence_4_ - I monitor the behaviour of politicians closely _general_confidence_5_ - I check whether politicians have met their electoral promises _general_confidence_6_ - I double-check what politicians say in case of misleading information
-Politicians are only interested in getting and maintaining power Politicians pretend to care more about people than they really do
+_general_confidence_7_ - Politicians are only interested in getting and maintaining power _general_confidence_8_ - Politicians pretend to care more about people than they really do
-Our political leaders are prepared to lie to us whenever it suits their purposes
+_general_confidence_9_ - Our political leaders are prepared to lie to us whenever it suits their purposes

+*The options were presented in a random order to participants*

+political_trust = items 1-3 (Jennings et al., 2022)
+political_mistrust = items 4-6 (Weinberg, 2023)
+political_cynicism = items 7-9 (TO ADD)

 ---

-How interested would you say you are in politics?
+_political_interest_ - How interested would you say you are in politics?
 Not at all interested
 Not very interested
 Fairly interested